ThingEngineer/ReactorForge/doc/README.md

-The primary source of documentation is the wiki on github:
+The primary documentation source is the wiki on github:

 https://github.com/joshcam/ReactorForge/wiki